 - Take three state-mandated, standardized tests

-- The Minnesota Teacher Licensure Exam (MTLE) in Basic Skills (reading, writing, and math) must be taken before entering the program and the MTLE in the content field licensure area(s) (such as Social Studies, Life Science, etc.) as well as the MTLE in pedagogy will be taken while in the program.
-Contact the Division of Education or Student Counseling for details.
+- The National Evaluation Series (NES) in Basic Skills (reading, writing, and math) must be taken before entering the program or ACT + Writing/SAT exempt and the MTLE in the content field licensure area(s) (such as Social Studies, Life Science, etc.) as well as the MTLE in pedagogy will be taken while in the program.
+Contact the Division of Education for details.

 - Complete prerequisite courses and coursework that fulfills the content area licensure standards